cat-in-136/blog/_posts/2020-07-18-b1248-led-name-badge-protocol-reverse-engineering.md

 ...

-11th line (14th report)
+11th line (13th report)
   11 22 33 00 00 ...
   ^^ --------------- 11th line, 1st message
      ^^^^^ --------- 11th line, 2nd message

-dummy line (15th report)
+dummy line (14th report)
   00 00 00 ...
   ^^^^^^^^ --- ignored
 ```

+When the total sum of message length is larger than 64, the message seem to be simply segmented to multiple reports in natural order.

-The case that total sum of message length is larger than 64 is FFS.
+For example, the total sum of message length is larger than 64 and smaller than 128,
+3rd report corresponds to first 64 bytes of the first line,
+and 4th report to subsequent bytes of the first line.
+5th report to first 64 bytes of the second line,
+and 6th report to subsequent bytes of the second line...
+Note that multiple dummy reports (25th and 26th reports in this example) are required for dummy line.

 ## See also